lanl/SHIELDS-PTM/PTM_HowToRun.md

 # Quickstart guide for PTM

 Any shell commands in-text are given in backticks (or rendered in a code environment).
-Further details of how PTM (Particle Tracing Model) works are given in `PTM_doc`
+Further details of how PTM (Particle Tracing Model) works are given in `PTM_DOC`

 ## A. Prepare PTM input files

-   Python3 code to prepare PTM input files should be in directory ptm_python/.
-   Create there directories `ptm_data/` and `ptm_input/` and keep there the .mhd magnetic-field--model files
+   Magnetic and electric field input files are required by PTM for tracing particles.
+   For the purposes of this quickstart we assume that these files will be generated from Space Weather Modeling Framework output.

+   Preparing the PTM input files is done using the `ptm_preprocessing.py` Python script.
+   Supported SWMF filetypes include the various `idl` file formats, as well as the ASCII Tecplot format.
+The `idl` binary files are preferred due to their smaller size.
+   Either `MHD` or `FUL` outputs should be used as these provide the required information for PTM.

+   To use the `ptm_python` tools, first ensure that you have a Python 3 environment with numpy, scipy, matplotlib and spacepy installed.
+On institutional computing, this is accomplished with modules, e.g.:

-   1. `module load python/3.6-anaconda-5.0.1` or any of the python3/anaconda modules
+   1. `module load python/3.6-anaconda-5.0.1`
    2. `python ptm_preprocessing.py` to create PTM input data files in `ptm_data/` by interpolating the SWMF 3d output files
    3.  `python` to create PTM input parameter files in `ptm_input/`